Insights

 Conclusion

-Creating a customer data model is one of the 5 foundations for creating a modern data stack.
-If you need assistance creating modelling elements as described in this blog, get in touch.
+A customer data model is one of the five foundations for creating a modern data stack.
+If you need assistance creating modelling elements as described in this blog, we are here to help.